xavwe/rss-aggregator/README.md

 2. **Update repository references:**
    - Update `repo_name` in `config.toml` to match your fork (`your-username/rss-aggregator`)
    - Update the GitHub Action workflows to reference your repository
+3. **Set up the PAT token** (see section below) as a repository secret named `RELEASE_TOKEN`.
-3. **Add your feeds:** Add RSS/Atom feed URLs (one per line) to the `feeds.txt` file and commit the changes.
+4. **Add your feeds:** Add RSS/Atom feed URLs (one per line) to the `feeds.txt` file and commit the changes.
+5. **Wait for automation:** The workflow will automatically:
+   - Create a release with the archiver binary (triggered by your push)
+   - Run the archiver hourly to update feeds and generate the OPML file
-4. **Import OPML:** Once the archiver runs, import the generated `feeds/master.opml` file into your RSS reader to access all your archived feeds with complete history.
+6. **Import OPML:** Import the generated `feeds/master.opml` file into your RSS reader to access all your archived feeds with complete history.

 ## Configuration